FAQs on Tickets

 1. Go to Setup.

-2. Click on Departments in General.
+2. Click Departments in General.

-3. On the Departments setup page, click on the department you want to hide.
+3. On the Departments setup page, click on the Department you want to hide.

-5. Go to Setup > Channel > Help Center > Access Settings.
+1. Navigate to Setup > Channel > Help Center > Access Settings.

-6. Disable "Display Tickets from private departments in the Help Center."
+2. Disable Display Tickets from private departments in the Help Center.

 The tickets from the private department won't be visible to the customers or help center users anymore.
 You can also move tickets from any department to the hidden department in case you want to hide them.